 One more thing.
 When someone wants to sell some land to you, please confirm what the exact plot size is.
 In Lagos, a standard plot size is 648sqm.
 There are smaller or larger plots on the market.
 Be sure of exactly what you’re paying for.

 I sincerely hope this write up has been useful to you.
 If you have questions, please write.
 If you are considering buying some property and would like my recommendations, please send an email.
 To be kept up to date on future articles, you may kindly join my mailing list here.

-Thank you for reading.Read about the types of property you can buy in #Nigeria and budgets & documentation.
+Thank you for reading.Read about property you can buy in #Nigeria, as well as budgets & documentation required.
 Click To Tweet